 Back in the day…. a tiled mortar shower base would have a rubber liner or metal pan or tray underneath it, to prevent water from seeping into the subfloor beneath the shower.
 At the time, that was the standard for “waterproofing” the shower base.

 Old school shower walls had virtually no waterproofing measures behind the tile on inside walls, and only vapour retarder plastic or building felt stapled to the stud face on outside walls.

 The assumption was that tile and grout were significant moisture barriers so additional waterproofing measures were not necessary.
 This assumption caused most showers to fail prematurely because moisture did indeed get through the grout and tile and into the tile backer board and mortar base.

 The Undertile Waterproofing Solution

-The problem is that this new strategy is misunderstood and mistakes are commonly made by because or installer ignorance, and a somewhat confusing array of products.
+The problem is that this new strategy is misunderstood, and mistakes are commonly made because or installer ignorance, and a somewhat confusing array of products.

 Liquid Membrane Mistakes

 The liquid style shower waterproofing membranes can be an effective way of waterproofing your shower walls before tile installation.

 However, many people (DIYers and Pros alike) tend to be too hasty during installation which can cause the membrane to be too thin or breached.